appcited/cli-sh/README.md

     chmod +x ./cli
     ```

-2. Create a `commands` directory in your project.
+2. Create a `run` directory in your project.

     ```sh
-    mkdir ./commands
+    mkdir ./run
     ```

-3. Create a script for your command in the `commands` directory.
+3. Create a script for your command in the `run` directory.

     ```sh
-    echo '#!/bin/sh' > ./commands/hello.sh
+    echo '#!/bin/sh' > ./run/hello.sh
-    echo 'echo hello world!' >> ./commands/hello.sh
+    echo 'echo hello world!' >> ./run/hello.sh
-    chmod +x ./commands/hello.sh
+    chmod +x ./run/hello.sh
     ```
 4. Run your command.